 Two arrested after shouting slogans involving calls for ‘intifada’ – Met Police

-The arrests mark a change in approach from both the Met Police and Greater Manchester Police.
+The arrests mark a change in approach from both the Metropolitan Police and Greater Manchester Police.

 Two people have been arrested after shouting slogans calling for “intifada”, the Metropolitan Police said.